Mark

 Here’s how to perform the Coin Drill:

-The Coin Drill is a great way to improve your distance control and aim, as it forces you to focus on hitting a small target rather than just trying to get the ball in the hole.
+This is a great way to improve your distance control and aim, as it forces you to focus on hitting a small target rather than just trying to get the ball in the hole.

 Hitting a coin accurately requires precise speed control, which is a crucial aspect of putting.